ICE Form I-9 Compliance Investigations in the Trump Era

 Knowledge of the I-9 Employment Eligibility Verification Form (“Form I-9”) and the related regulations is essential to compliance.
 Proper completion of Form I-9s will not only help your company avoid an ICE investigation, it will also mitigate the risk of ICE assessing civil fines, forfeitures and other penalties against your company in the case of an investigation.

 When it comes to Form I-9 information and guidance, the United States Citizenship and Immigration Services (“USCIS”) website is a great place to start.
-USCIS maintains Form I-9, as well as detailed instructions for Form I-9, on its website at https://www.uscis.gov/i-9.
-USCIS also provides an I-9 how-to handbook for employers, free webinars and videos on best practices, and a questions and answers page, at https://www.uscis.gov/i-9-central.
-Further, the regulations governing Form I-9 can be found at 8 C.F.R. § 274a et seq., available online through the Government Publishing Office at https://www.ecfr.gov.
+USCIS maintains Form I-9, as well as detailed instructions for Form I-9, on its website at https://www.uscis.gov/i-9opens in a new window.
+USCIS also provides an I-9 how-to handbook for employers, free webinars and videos on best practices, and a questions and answers page, at https://www.uscis.gov/i-9-centralopens in a new window.
+Further, the regulations governing Form I-9 can be found at 8 C.F.R. § 274a et seq., available online through the Government Publishing Office at https://www.ecfr.gov. (updated linkopens in a new window 6/19/2020)

 The initial step to Form I-9 compliance sounds simple.
 It is completing the Form I-9 accurately.
 However, this is no small task given the many nuances of the form and its regulations.
 Failure to properly complete Form I-9s can subject employers to costly civil penalties and fines.
 That said, the potential for making mistakes in Form I-9 completion will be significantly reduced if your business uses USCIS’s new “smart” PDF Form I-9, which includes prompts for information and on-screen instructions.
 Additionally, strictly following Form I-9 instructions and reviewing USCIS’s handbook for employers, as well as its questions and answers page, will further assist in reducing the potential for Form I-9 mistakes.